 Searches for terrorists and individuals excluded/barred by the US government and foreign entities.
 Also includes a sanctions search to identify individuals who are included in government sanction databases.

 Process: A near-instantaneous database search.
-All potential records are vetted by Checkr’s professional QA team to ensure maximum possible accuracy in accordance with the Fair Credit Reporting Act.
+All potential records are reviewed by Checkr’s professional QA team to ensure maximum possible accuracy in accordance with the Fair Credit Reporting Act.